The Best Safaris In Kenya: An Expert Guide

 Lions prowling in the Masai Mara

-Best safaris in the Masai Mara
+Where to stay in the Masai Mara

-The Mara has a huge amount of accommodation options.
-In fact, with over 300 registered camps and lodges, many conservation experts fear that there is too much tourism development.
-Options range from shabby, basic and cheap (think around US$50-150) to something fit for the royals and with a price tag to match (it’s not hard to find places costing over US$1,000 a night).
+Options range from shabby, basic and cheap (think around USD $50-150 per night) to something fit for the royals and with a price tag to match (it’s not hard to find places costing USD $1,000+ a night).

 The three main gates into the Mara (Sekenani, Talek and Oloolaimutiek all have lots of budget and mid-range accommodation.
-These vary from Maasai homestays (book through www.semadepngo.com), and basic campgrounds to well-turned out Maasai run safari camps.
+These vary from Maasai homestays (book through www.semadepngo.com), and basic campgrounds to well-turned out Maasai-run safari camps.

 There are also a smattering of high end safari camps where acting in an environmentally and socially aware manner is as important as all the bells and whistles that come with a stay.